 Mungo Jerry famously sang, “In the summertime when the weather is hot”; he supposes you have women on your mind, but in summer, it is said that a chilled craft beer competes for mindshare.
 The song proceeds with the suggestion to “have a drink, have a drive”.
 Pardon the unPC Mr Jerry for he wrote of a time before Uber was allowed upstate.
-But upstate NY is where you find some great beer and a tour of Buffalo Breweries — a brewcation if you will — will yield the Thin Man Brewery among other local delights.
+But upstate NY is where you find some great beer and a tour of Buffalo Breweries — a brewcation as another website put it — will yield the Thin Man Brewery and other stops on the Buffalo Breweries trail.

 With no intent to tokenize them into a listicle, here’s a list of Buffalo Breweries, all of which two of our thirsty stringers happily surfed.

 In the historic Elmwood Village, Thin Man Brewery state that they are looking to always innovate.
 With innovative creations and inspiration from other breweries, this brewery is looking to expand their retail offerings.
 Thin Man Brewery list of brews includes IPAs (India Pale Ale), Stouts (try the Imperial Coffee Stout, called “Captain Perl”) and a variety of sour.
 Click here to view the listing for Thin Man Brewery.
 Click through to their website from there to see their beer list.